registor/hanzibox-l3/README.md

 Boxed Chinese characters with Pinyin above and translation below based LaTeX3
 =======

-`hanzibox` is a LaTeX package developed in LaTeX3, which provides `\hanzibox` and `\hanzidialog` macros.
-These two macros are used for typesetting Chinese character with or without a background grid such as a cross grid or star grid for Chinese character writting learning.
+`hanzibox` is a LaTeX package developed in LaTeX3, which provides `\hanzibox`, `\hanzidialog` and `\writegrid` macros.
+These macros are used for typesetting Chinese character with or without a background grid such as a cross grid or star grid for Chinese character writting learning.

 And you can display the Hanyu Pinyin above the Chinese character and the translation below them as needed.

 The `\hanzibox` macro can automatically invoke the `\xpinyin*` macro of the `xpinyin` package to get Hanyu Pinyin according to the Chinese characters.
 And the `\hanzibox` macro provides an asterisk version of `\hanzibox*`, whose function is achieved by automatically invoking the `xpinyin` package's `\pinyin` macro to get Hanyu Pinyin.
 The `\hanzidialog` macro is implemented by manually inserting the `\pinyin` macro of the `xpinyin` package in it's pinyin option.
+The `\writegrid` macro is for write a composition anwser grid.

 `hanzibox` is a utility for learning to write and pronounce Chinese characters, and can be used for Chinese character learning plans, presentations, exercise booklets and other documentation work.